Mets overcome more injuries, beat Braves 3-1 - WHIZ News

-ATLANTA (AP) — Pinch-hitter James McCann broke a scoreless tie with a seventh-inning double, Tomás Nido had three hits and the New York Mets overcame more injuries to beat the Atlanta Braves 3-1 on Monday night.

-With the bases loaded in the seventh, Mets right fielder Kevin Pillar was hit square in the nose by a 95 mph pitch from Jacob Webb, forcing in a run.
 Pillar was knocked to the ground, and blood poured from his nose when he lifted his head.
+After the game, New York manager Luis Rojas said the veteran outfielder was taken to the hospital for a CT scan.
+Pillar then provided an encouraging update on his Twitter account.

+“Thanks to everyone that has reached out!
+Scary moment but I’m doing fine!” he posted.

+Pinch-hitter James McCann broke a scoreless tie with a seventh-inning double, and Tomás Nido had three hits for the Mets.

+But the sight of Pillar getting hit was unnerving for players and managers on both sides.

+“It was not an easy moment,” Rojas said.
+“Definitely our prayers are with KP. … It’s tough.
+You think about a player’s career.
+You think about a lot of things in the moment and you get emotional.”

+McCann said he saw Pillar walking around in the clubhouse after the inning.

-Some Braves players on the field, including Webb, showed their shock and concern as they witnessed the gruesome and frightening scene.
+Some Braves players on the field, including Webb, showed their shock and concern as they watched Pillar receive medical attention.

+“That’s about as sickening a thing as you can see on the baseball field when a kid gets hit like that,” Atlanta manager Brian Snitker.
+“I keep that kid in my prayers and hope everything is OK.”

-Pillar was able to walk as he was quickly escorted off the field, with towels covering his face.
+Pillar got up and walked off under his own power.
+He was quickly escorted off the field with towels covering his face.
 Members of the grounds crew worked to cover up blood left in the batter’s box area as the Braves made a pitching change, removing Webb.

 Edwin Díaz walked Freddie Freeman with one out in the ninth before closing out the game for his sixth save.

-The injuries to Walker and Pillar came after the Mets added outfielder Michael Conforto and second baseman Jeff McNeil to the 10-day injured list with hamstring strains before the game.
+The injuries to Walker and Pillar came after the Mets added outfielder Michael Conforto and second baseman Jeff McNeil to a long injured list with hamstring strains before the game.
 Ace starter Jacob deGrom already is on the IL, recovering from right side tightness.

-New York outfielder Johneshwy Fargas had a run-scoring double in the eighth for his first hit in his major league debut.

 Austin Riley hit an eighth-inning homer off Trevor May for Atlanta’s only run.